-This story is part of Find Out Florida, a WUFT News series built from your questions.
+This story is a part of Untold Florida, a WUFT News series built from your questions.
 An audience member asked us “Why do Florida school districts still collect Social Security Numbers of students who are enrolling?
 Where are they stored?
 Who has access?”

 Chad Kleinatland was at C.W.
 Norton Elementary in north Gainesville on a May afternoon with his son, Michael.